 “We were always a nature family,” says McDaniel, describing how her mother would marvel at nature’s small miracles—intricately woven nests, the complex zipper-teeth of a feather, the swirl of seeds in a sunflower—and always took time to point them out.

-After McDaniel moved away and had her own children, Sybil Zibin would send some of these “treasures” on the bus in parcels to her grandchildren, items she found beautiful and noteworthy and wanted to share.
+After McDaniel moved away and had her own children, Sybil Zibin would send these “treasures” on the bus in parcels to her grandchildren, items she found beautiful and noteworthy and wanted to share.

 But Sybil especially loved the area’s wetlands and their birds.